KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

 </profileDesc>
 ```

-#### Structural metadata
+## Structural metadata

-The TEI `facsimile` element contains the imaged parts of the document,
+The TEI `facsimile` element lists the imaged parts of the document, in
-in order, with their names, linked to the document's images.
+order, with their names, linked to the document's images.
 The
-`surface/@n` attribute contains the designation image name or
+`surface/@n` attribute contains the part's name or page/folio number.
-page/folio number.

 Elements: